mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 ---
-title: Test aspect
+title: Test Aspect
 tags:
 - aspect
 ---

-# Test aspect
+# Test Aspect

 > Testing is an essential part of a language designer's work.
 >